Contact UsLocation: Dorm 20

 Registration & Evaluation

-Anna Cooper was awarded this year's Christian/Community Service (CSER) Volunteer of the Year Award during Liberty University’s Convocation on Friday.
+Anna Cooper was awarded this year's LU Serve (CSER) Volunteer of the Year Award during Liberty University’s Convocation on Friday.
 The award is presented annually to a student who demonstrates Liberty’s mission to serve others and glorify God within the community.

-“Although many students go above and beyond serving through CSER, Anna is a special young woman whose service we are recognizing today,” said Lew Weider, director of the Center for Christian/Community Service.
+“Although many students go above and beyond serving through CSER, Anna is a special young woman whose service we are recognizing today,” said Lew Weider, director of LU Serve.